muhammedogz/GTU-University-Assignments/README.md

 ### [CSE343 - Software Engineering](https://github.com/Penguin-Invasion/School-Service-System)

-This course is expect to develop a project with group.
+This course expects to develop a project with a group.

-We designing and developing a software that contains image processing, back-end side and front-end side.
-I am the manager of this project and front-end developer of the team.
+We designed and developed a software that contains image processing, back-end side and front-end side.
+I was the manager of this project and front-end developer of the team.

 [Project Link](https://github.com/Penguin-Invasion/School-Service-System)